 If you are planning to buy all three rack extensions of the Volt family, CB-1, SH-1 and SL-1, you might consider buying the Volt Pack bundle instead of each individual rack extension, at a lower price.
 The bundle includes full normal licences of the rack extension.

-The Volt Pack is available exclusively for Propellerhead Reason 6.5 and Reason Essential 1.5 on all supported hardware platforms.
+The Volt Pack is available exclusively for Propellerhead Reason 6.5 on all supported hardware platforms.
 It can be purchased and downloaded through the Propellerhead Shop.

 Version 1.0.1 of the Volt SH-1 is now available and free of charge for owners of version 1.0.0.
 It is a minor feature update corrects some minor glitches: